 Popular Projector Comparisons

-The Nebula X1 is a tremendous projector with a rather unique use case: a mid-size home theater-grade projector with an integrated handle that's primarily marketed to be used outside.
-Alongside its handle, the unit has a full suite of image correction features, all to make sure it can easily be carried around.
+The Nebula X1 is a tremendous projector with a rather unique usage: a mid-size home theater-grade projector featuring an integrated handle, primarily marketed for use outdoors.
+Alongside its handle, the unit features a full suite of image correction tools, all designed to ensure easy portability.
 This means that it combines the strengths of some home theater products, like the Valerion VisionMaster Pro 2 or the Epson Home Cinema 3800, with portable products like the Samsung The Freestyle 2nd Gen or the XGIMI MoGo 2 Pro.
-Ultimately, the Anker is leagues above any other portable product, making it an interesting option for anyone looking for a high-quality portable projector.
+Ultimately, the Anker is leagues above any other portable product, making it a compelling option for anyone seeking a high-quality portable projector.

 For more, check out our recommendations for the best 4k projectors, the best projectors for home theater, and the best portable projectors.
 If you're really looking for a product to use outside, consider the best outdoor projectors as well.

-The Anker Nebula X1 and Hisense C2 Ultra projectors perform very similarly, with the Anker having a very slight edge.
+The Anker Nebula X1 and Hisense C2 Ultra projectors perform very similarly, with the Anker having a very slight edge in image quality, and the Hisense being better for gamers.
 The Anker is a bit brighter, with slightly deeper contrast, and is a bit more accurate out of the box, but they're extremely close.
-They're equally portable, but they go about it in different ways: the Hisense has a gimbal stand, which lets you fully adjust its viewing angle, while the Anker has an integrated handle and a motorized lens.
+They're equally portable, but they approach it differently: the Hisense has a gimbal stand that lets you fully adjust its viewing angle, while the Anker has an integrated handle and a motorized lens.
+For gaming, it's no contest: the Hisense has high-refresh-rate support and low input lag.

-The Valerion VisionMaster Pro 2 and Anker Nebula X1 are similar projectors, although the Anker is a bit better overall.
-While the Anker is specifically marketed for its portability and outdoor use, as it has a retractable handle and a full suite of image correction features, the Valerion also comes with a carrying case, making it almost as portable.
-Still, the Anker offers more options, especially if you opt to buy its accessory pack, which transforms the unit into a full-blown sound system.
-It also has slightly better image quality overall.
-Ultimately, what you're looking for is likely to dictate your purchase: those looking for a pure home theater solution will lean toward Valerion, and those hoping for a more versatile option will lean toward Anker.
+The Valerion VisionMaster Pro 2 and Anker Nebula X1 trade blows, but are meant for different usages.
+While the Anker is specifically marketed for its portability and outdoor use, with a retractable handle and a full suite of image correction features, the Valerion also comes with a carrying case, making it almost as portable.
+Still, the Anker offers more options, especially if you buy its accessory pack, which turns the unit into a full-blown sound system.
+Ultimately, what you're looking for will likely dictate your purchase: those looking for a pure home theater solution will lean toward Valerion, while those seeking a more versatile option will lean toward Anker.

 Throw Calculator